aosabook/500lines/pedometer/chapter.md

 Converting multiple input formats into one common format is an example of *separation of concerns*, a commonly-used design principle, which promotes splitting a program into numerous distinct pieces, where every piece has one primary concern.
 It's a beautiful way to write clean, maintainable code that's easily extensible.
 We'll revist this idea several times throughout the chapter.

+### Applying Our Solution

-Based on the solution we defined above, we'll need our code to do 3 tasks to our input data in order to count steps:
+Based on the solution we defined above, we'll need our code to do three things to our input data in order to count steps:

 1. Parse our input formats into a standard format.
 2. Isolate movement in the direction of gravity using the dot product.
-3. Filter our data series and smooth out our waveform using another low-pass filter.
+3. Smooth out our waveform using a low-pass filter.

+The diagram below shows each of these three steps.

 ![](chapter-figures/input-data-workflow.png)\

-The diagram above shows each of these three steps.
-We know we'll need to work with user acceleration and gravitational acceleration separately in order to follow our solution, so our standard format output as a result of step 1 will need to split out the two accelerations.
-This means that if our data is in the combined format, we'll need to first pass it through a low-pass filter in this part of the code before we convert it to the standard format.
+We know we'll need to work with user acceleration and gravitational acceleration separately in order to follow our solution, so our standard format will need to split out the two accelerations.
+This means that if our data is in the combined format, we'll need to first pass it through a low-pass filter to convert it to the standard format.

-Take note of the standard format we've chosen:
+Take note of the standard format:

 $[\lbrace x\colon x1_{u}, y\colon y1_{u}, z\colon z1_{u}, xg\colon x1_{g}, yg\colon y1_{g}, zg\colon z1_{g} \rbrace,...\lbrace x\colon xn_{u}, y\colon yn_{u}, z\colon zn_{u}, xg\colon xn_{g}, yg\colon yn_{g}, zg\colon zn_{g}\rbrace]$

-We've decided to define our standard format as an array of hashes, where each element of the array represents acceleration at a point in time.
+We've defined our standard format as an array of hashes, where each hash contains acceleration at a point in time.
+Each hash has 6 keys, each with values of user or gravitational acceleration along one coordinate direction.

-TODO: Explain why we chose this standard format.
-Refer to the series of data, why we chose hashes, etc.
+* *x* is user acceleration in the x direction
+* *y* is user acceleration in the y direction
+* *z* is user acceleration in the z direction
+* *xg* is gavitational acceleration in the x direction
+* *yg* is gavitational acceleration in the y direction
+* *zg* is gavitational acceleration in the z direction

+The array allows us to store a data series signal, as each element represents acceleration at a point in time.
+Defining the array elements as hashes gives us the ability to easily access an acceleration in a direction using one of the keys above.

-These 3 tasks are all related to taking input data, and parsing and processing it to get it to a state where our resulting signal is clean enough for us to count steps.
+These three tasks are all related to taking input data, and parsing and processing it to get it to a state where our resulting signal is clean enough for us to count steps.
 Due to this relationship, it makes sense to combine these tasks into one class.
 We'll call it a **Parser**.

 ## The Parser Class